modernish/modernish/README.md

 #### Trap stack compatibility considerations ####
 Modernish tries hard to avoid incompatibilities with existing trap practice.
-To that end, it intercepts the regular POSIX 'trap' command using an alias, reimplementing and interfacing it with the shell's builtin trap facility so that plain old regular traps play nicely with the trap stack.
-You should not notice any changes in the POSIX 'trap' command's behaviour, except for the following:
+To that end, it intercepts the regular POSIX `trap` command using an alias, reimplementing and interfacing it with the shell's builtin trap facility so that plain old regular traps play nicely with the trap stack.
+You should not notice any changes in the POSIX `trap` command's behaviour, except for the following:

-* The regular 'trap' command does not overwrite stack traps (but does overwrite previous regular traps).
+* The regular `trap` command does not overwrite stack traps (but does overwrite previous regular traps).
 * Unlike zsh's native trap command, signal names are case insensitive.
 * Unlike dash's native trap command, signal names may have the `SIG` prefix;